peyoot/dey-aio/README.md

 ```
 docker-compose run dey<version>
 ```
-for example, go to the initialized dey3.0 folder and run
+for example, go to the initialized dey3.2 folder and run
 ```
-docker-compose run dey3.0
+docker-compose run dey3.2
 ```

   * General Usage
 To start the specific dey container, got to folder and run:
 ```
-docker-composerun dey<version>
+docker-compose run dey<version>
 ```
 Here, dey<version> can be dey3.0,dey3.2,etc.

-To exit, Please type `exit` inside the container and then run: `docker-compose down` to remove this container.
+To exit, Please type `exit` inside the container.
+In this way, the container still runing and you can go back to the container by "docker exec -it  <container id> bash " to go back to dey container.
+To find out the runing/stopped container ID, use "docker ps" or "docker ps -a"

+if you want to remove container, just un : `docker-compose down` to remove it.

   * additional packages
+Scripts will need to use zip to pack the installer. so please install it in container

+sudo apt install zip

 For dey3.0, You'll need to upgrade and install additional packages.

 sudo apt update -y